Triad Stage cancels show just before opening. Regional theater faces financial worries

 “The struggle of the regional theater is something much bigger than Triad Stage,” said Deborah Hayes, the co-chair of the organization’s board of directors.

-The pause in operations due to the pandemic is primarily to blame, but also the cost to produce the kind of high-quality theater that audiences came to expect has nearly doubled, qualified labor is challenging to find and audiences haven't returned to pre-pandemic levels, she said.
+The theater suspended operations for more than two years during the pandemic and audiences haven’t returned to pre-pandemic levels since the October reopening, Hayes said.
+Moreover, the cost to produce the kind of high-quality theater that audiences came to expect has nearly doubled, and qualified labor is challenging to find.

 People are also reading…